kcrary/istari/docs/primitive-tactics.md

 The [`Tactic`](sig/tactic.html) module provides some primitive actions:

-    val refine : Rule.rule -> tactic
     val chdir : Directory.directory -> tactic
     val cast : Judgement.judgement -> Refine.validation -> tactic
     val execute : goal -> tactic -> (Refine.validation, string) Sum.sum

-- `refine r` applies the primitive rule `r` to the current goal.
-One usually does not want to use this in proof scripts directly, because it does not alter the directory.
-Thus, if the rule changes the context (such as by adding a hypothesis), the resulting goal will look strange.

 - `chdir d` replaces the current goal's directory with `d`.